DerGuru/The-Resonant/New Chapters/03 - Part3/P3-01_The_Meeting.md

 Jason leaned back, feeling the stone cold through his jacket.
 "You tried to capture us three days ago."

 "We attempted containment of an unknown variable.
 You evaded successfully.
-That demonstrated capability."
+That demonstrated skill."
 Reeves' expression didn't change.
-"Director Malvek respects capability.
+"Director Malvek respects skill.
 Hence this conversation."

 "What guarantees do I have that you won't just wait until we're comfortable, then move again?"